-Code Description Master code The master code is the main code used for panel operations.
+- Code Description Master code The master code is the main code used for panel operations.
 The default code will be 123, 1234, 12345, or 123456 depending on the value set by the installer for code length.
 User codes 1 through 8 These eight codes are supplemental user codes.
-You can use these codes for panel operations such as disarming, but not programming.
-These codes can be any 3, 4, 5, or 6-digits, depending on the code length.
-Duress code Use the duress code to generate a silent duress alarm while disarming.
+These codes can be used for panel operations such as disarming, but not programming.
+These codes can be any 3, 4, 5, or 6-digit code, depending on the code length.
+Duress code The duress code is used to generate a silent duress alarm while disarming.